kandytox/google-homepage/README.md

 Hi!
 I'm Akan Etefia.
 Learning to code is really challenging, but having having some fun anyway.
-I have the zeal inspite of the challenges. zeal and grit are chief motivators.
+I have the zeal inspite of the challenges. zeal and grit are my main motivators.
 You are welcome to correct my errors.